LLNL/py-hostlist/README.md

 **expand(nodelist)**

 expand takes in a hostlist string and returns a list of individual hostnames.
 For example, the input string **node[1-4]** will return **node1,node2,node3,node4**.
-The expand method can recognize the following input strings:

-- node[1-9]
-- node1234[1-9]
-- node[1-9].somesuffix.org
-- node[1-9,14-17,22,24-50]

 The expand method will return the suffix string in its final expansion; however, it will strip all leading zeros from the nodes.

 **compress_range(nodelist)**